spamegg1/reviews/README.md

 Stuff I said above sounds all very negative, but it's a good course and the instructor Dan Boneh is also really good (he was a "guest interview" in Intro to Networking too!)
 There are some optional but really cool and hard programming exercises (which I did in Python) where you break ciphers, implement some well-known attacks against websites, and so on.
 For one of the assignments they even created a fake Stanford website that you can attack.
 Super cool!

 *Spam's recommendation:* Probably don't take it.
-This is a hard MATH course, it doesn't really teach you about security (well it does, but in painful mathematical technical detail, not in simple practical terms).
+This is a very hard MATH course, it doesn't really teach you about security (well it does, but in painful mathematical technical detail, not in simple practical terms).

 ### <a name="cs50-2"></a> CS50, second half, Final Project
 https://cs50.harvard.edu/